smurfix/kf2/README.md

   (workaround: disable it in the Number Type dialog)
 - Rescaled Series is slow in some locations (reported by gerrit) (workaround: disable it in the Perturbation Tuning dialog)
+- the dependencies recorded in the Makefile are incomplete.
+  You may have to use "make clean" after changing members of a class/struct.
+You may have to run "make" twice.

+## Differences From Original 2.15.5

+### Embedding

+- There is a (rudimentary, requires improvements) way to build a `libkf2-embed.so` library natively (Linux).

+- File operations have been changed to std::[io]fstream for Linux compatibility.

+- Threads have been changed to std::thread for Linux compatibility.

 ## Differences From Original 2.11.1